 - I suggest you use a meat thermometer as it is the best way to ensure your turkey is perfectly cooked.

-- The key to a good soft turkey is the stuffing and the butter under the skin along with a slow baking and covered with alfoil.
+- The key to a satisfactory soft turkey is the stuffing & the butter under the skin along with a slow baking & covered with alfoil.

-- Serve with roasted smashed spuds, warm Brussel Sprout and roasted chestnut salad, Glazed Carrots, Chargrilled parsnips, diced roasted pumpkin, and condiments.
+- Serve with roasted smashed spuds, warm Brussel Sprout & roasted chestnut salad, Glazed Carrots, Chargrilled parsnips, diced roasted pumpkin, and condiments.
 The most traditional condiment is the Cranberry Sauce or Cumberland sauce.

-- Though let us be extravagant and use the whole lot so everyone has a choice of condiments and sauces.
+- Though let us be extravagant & use the whole lot so everyone has a choice of condiments & sauces.

-- Enjoy and have fun cooking.!!!!!!!
+- Enjoy & have pleasant cooking.!!!!!!!
 I would be delighted to learn of your success!! email@example.com